autogluon/autogluon/docs/tutorials/multimodal/object_detection/quick_start/quick_start_coco.md

 the model converge faster during finetuning.
 It usually gives better performance as well, especially on small datasets with hundreds or thousands of images.
 We also set the epoch to be 15 and batch_size to be 32.
-For more information about how to tune those hyperparameters, see :ref:`sec_automm_detection_tune_hyperparameters`.
 We also compute the time of the fit process here for better understanding the speed.
 We run it on a g4.2xlarge EC2 machine on AWS, and part of the command outputs are shown below: